kulvinu/SanFrancisco_Airport_Passenger_Satisfaction/README.md

 # SanFrancisco_Airport_Passenger_Satisfaction

-A repository that explores the San Francisco Airport Passenger Satisfaction through data interpretation and modelling
+## Project Overview
+This project was conducted for San Francisco Airport with the objective of analyzing their provided dataset and developing a predictive model to support future decision-making.
+The analysis includes descriptive statistics, data visualizations, and predictive modeling using logistic regression.